ivaoch/ivaochdoc/docs/ivac2/labels.md

 A right mouse click on the callsign will draw the route filled in the flightplan, using the centralized AIRAC Data.

-A double click on the callsign will assume or transfer the label to the controller set as “next”.
+A double click on the callsign will assume the label.

 <img src="airborne_def_format.jpg">